pqsdev/helm-charts/charts/keycloak/README.md

 ### High Availability and Clustering

 For high availability, Keycloak must be run with multiple replicas (`replicas > 1`).
-The chart has a helper template (`keycloak.serviceDnsName`) that creates the DNS name based on the headless service.
+The chart has a helper template (`keycloak.serviceDnsName`) that creates the DNS name based on the discovery service.

 #### DNS_PING Service Discovery